STMicroelectronics/stm32l5xx_hal_driver/README.md

 This **stm32l5xx_hal_driver** MCU component repo is one element of the STM32CubeL5 MCU embedded software package, providing the **HAL-LL Drivers** part.

-## License

-Copyright (c) 2019 STMicroelectronics.

-This software component is licensed by STMicroelectronics under BSD-3-Clause license.
-You may not use this software except in compliance with the License.
-You may obtain a copy of the License [here](https://opensource.org/licenses/BSD-3-Clause).

 ## Release note

 Details about the content of this release are available in the release note [here](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/stm32l5xx_hal_driver/blob/master/Release_Notes.html).